Glow in the Dark Pumpkins

 I highly recommend this as it provides an ever brighter glow for your pumpkins.
 I loved this blacklight that I got for the project.

 Watch the video of the glow in the dark pumpkins being made here and see the directions below:

-Glow in the Dark Pumpkin Directions
+Complete Directions For Painting Glow in the Dark Pumpkins

 Lightly sketch your design onto the pumpkin with a pencil.

-- I like to start near the top of the pumpkin and work my way down to avoid smearing the design.
+I like to start near the top of the pumpkin and work my way down to avoid smearing the design.
 TIP: Keep a damp paper towel and Q-Tip nearby to help remove any mistakes.

 For swirled designs like this owl wing, add lines of each color and then use a toothpick to draw a raindrop like shape.

 For spider web designs, begin with a small circle and then add rings around it alternating with each puffy paint color.
 Next, with a toothpick, start at the center of the circle and draw a straight line to the outside ring and slightly past it.
 Repeat this step around the entire circle.

 You can also keep your designs more simple by adding drips, dots or lines with the glow dimensional puffy paint.

-Setting Up Glow in the Dark Pumpkins
+Setting Up Glow in the Dark Pumpkins for Halloween

 When it comes time to set-up your pumpkins, I recommend using a blacklight for the full glow effect.
 These would look great outside on Halloween or even inside as part of your Halloween decor.
 If you don’t use a blacklight, you’ll need to charge the pumpkins with a UV light to get them glowing.